 Most of the socks you get are made of cotton, cotton blends, Polyester, wool, wool bends (the wool socks you see marked as wool may well be a mix of wool and synthetic fibers – Usually a mix of 75% wool and 25% nylon is common in wool socks), acrylic.
 Merino wool, cashmere are the luxury wool fabrics.
 Some are made of net fabrics- like the liner socks and thigh highs.
 Olefin, bamboo etc are also used.
 You even get silk socks.
 Spandex fibers are added to give stretch to the socks, Lurex for sparkle.

-All of them have different care directions – when you buy them it is important that you read the care label, and not just discard them in to the waste basket without looking at it at all.
+All of them have different care directions – when you buy them, it is important that you read the care label and not just discard them into the waste basket without looking at them at all.
 The ideal temperature to be used, whether the socks can be machine washed and machine dried – everything will be written on the small piece of paper that usually accompanies newly bought socks.

 If you have a choice between a wider ribbing at the top or a thinner one buy one with the wider one.
 The case of the loose socks that keep falling down is solved so.

 You may want to buy polyester socks because they are easy to dry and will last forever, even with the least amount of maintenance but cotton and wool are soft, comfortable and breathable even though caring for these socks may be time consuming.